koonakavya11/quote-generator/README.md

-# 🚀 Quote of the Day Web App
+# 🚀 Quote of the Day

 ## 🌟 Overview
 Welcome to the **Quote of the Day** web app!
 This dynamic quote generator fetches random inspirational quotes with a simple click, keeping you motivated throughout the day. 💡✨